7rikazhexde/dlSubscanStakingRewardsHistoryDash/README.md

 - Please run `poetry env info` to check your development environment.
 - If your python version is not 3.10 or higher, please run `poetry env use python3.10` to recreate your development environment.

     Or create a virtual environment with venv, pyenv, etc. and run the following command.

     ```bash
     pip install -r requirements.txt
     ```

-### \[Optional\] Development environment
+### Development Environment

 The following static analysis tools are supported in the development environment